lief-project/LIEF/doc/sphinx/intro.rst

           }
       }

-This project is also attached to provide comprehensive documentation as well as development best practices:
+The project is also dedicated to providing a comprehensive documentation and maintaining strong development standards, including:

-- A regular test suite associated with test coverage and non-regression testing
+- A test suite with code coverage and non-regression testing
-- Address sanitizer checks (`ASAN <https://clang.llvm.org/docs/AddressSanitizer.html>`_)
+- Address Sanitizer checks (`ASAN <https://clang.llvm.org/docs/AddressSanitizer.html>`_)
-- CI for testing and releasing packages
+- Continuous Integration or testing and releasing packages
 - Dockerization of the different CI steps
 - A comprehensive :ref:`changelog <changelog-ref>`
 - Nightly builds